Get Relief from Depression with Rumi

-Using antidepressants are not the only way give relief to mild from moderate depression.
-Dr. Weil has four suggestions, I’ve written about 10.
+Using antidepressants are not the only way give relief from depression.
+Dr. Weil has four suggestions, I’ve written about 10 that could help with mild to moderate depression.
 Here’s how a little walk with Rumi can help relieve the blues.

 Late last November, I wrote a post I named, A Little Depressed?
 10 Actions That Help Me.
 As I wrote it, I knew that over time I’d keep adding to it as new “acts” arose in my life that I found were worthwhile behaviors that can clearly shifts one’s (or at least my) mind set.

 It all began with finding the iPod that I thought was lost forever.
 Not one to listen much to music on iPods, I was, nevertheless, so pleased to find it that I affixed the ear plugs, grabbed my walking shoes and went for a jaunt.

 I wasn’t in a foul mood at all, but it soon occurred to me that the walking combined with the music – a particular kind (in fact, not music per se at all) – carried me to a place that cradled me with sweet endorphins that swept all my cares away.

 Now, readers of my various posts on depression, such as Dr. Weil’s Four Alternatives to Antidepressant Drugs (great pod cast interview there with Dr. Weil) know that I believe (as does Dr. Weil) that many people with mild to moderate depression may be able to control it without antidepressants .
 (Go to the above link for more on this).